Short Term Work Permit - Bahamas Immigration Department

 For a period of one (1) to thirty (30) days duration:

-• $200.00 non-refundable processing fee (payable by cash, credit/debit card, postal money order, or bank-certified cheque)
+• $200.00 non-refundable processing fee (payable by credit/debit card, postal money order, or bank-certified cheque)

 • Letter of request addressed to the Director of Immigration